Issue of supplementary prospectus

 Issue of Supplementary Prospectus

-The Boards of Octopus AIM VCT plc and Octopus AIM VCT 2 plc (the “Companies") announce that a further Supplementary Prospectus (the “Supplementary Prospectus") relating to the Offers for Subscription to raise up to £20 million, in aggregate, with an over-allotment facility of up to £10 million, in aggregate (the “Offers”), in the 2020/2021 and 2021/2022 tax years has been published today.
+The Board of Octopus Apollo VCT plc (the “Company") announces that a supplementary prospectus (the “Supplementary Prospectus") relating to the Company's offer for subscription to raise up to £25 million, with an over-allotment facility of up to £10 million (the “Offer”), in the 2020/2021 and 2021/2022 tax years, has been published today.

-The Supplementary Prospectus refers to the publication of Octopus AIM VCT 2 plc's annual report and accounts for the year ended 30 November 2020, certain information from which is incorporated by
+The Supplementary Prospectus refers to (i) the publication by the Company of its net asset value as at 12 March 2021 and (ii) the decision of the Board of the Company to increase, on account of investor demand, the size of the Offer from £35 million to £75 million.

 A copy of the Supplementary Prospectus has been submitted to the Financial Conduct Authority and will shortly be available for inspection at the National Storage Mechanism, which is located